-If you need help or support don’t worry – we’re here for you.
+If you need help or support while the University is closed, don’t worry – we’re here for you.
 Explore the links below to find out more about the support services on offer throughout lockdown.

 For the latest information and advice on coronavirus and your studies at the University, please visit Coronavirus: frequently asked questions.